 • 1/2 teaspoon ground cinnamon

-• Optional garnish or side: apple sauce, mascarpone, sour cream, vanilla yogurt
+• Optional garnish or side: apple sauce, mascarpone, sour cream, vanilla ice cream or yogurt

 •